pgRouting/workshop/docs/chapters/geoext_client.rst

 ``internalProjection`` and ``externalProjection`` option, the coordinates re-projection in made by the format.

-``fields``: lists all the attributes returned with the geometry: pgrouting.php returns the segment length so we set it here.
-Note that this information is not used in this workshop.

-We now have all what we need to handle the route from the web service: the next chapter will explain how and when to call the service.
+We now have all what we need to handle the data returned by the web service: the next chapter will explain how and when to call the service.

 -------------------------------------------------------------------------------------------------------------